For as long as I’ve known my friend Jen, she’s been an organizing

 - Things that people can search sell best.
 So, if you know the top is from Loft, indicate that.
 If your jeans are Democracy brand, list that!
 Be sure to include the size and color and any detail you can recall.
 This helps people find your goods!

 - Don’t overcharge.
 This is about making a little bit off your clothes, but you’re not going to make full price on used goods.
 Poshmark also has a “make an offer” button, which people will use to offer less than your asking price.
 Others will just make purchase.
 It’s a mix.
 Be fair though.

 - Take good pictures.
 Lighting is important so that people can see colors and such.
 Also, take a moment to make sure your clothes look great.
 Ironing (I know it sucks) can make a big difference.
 Arrange them nicely, etc. It just takes moments, and yields profit!

 - Disclose the details.
 If there’s a scuff on the shoe, take a pic and call it out.
 People love to ask me how long a skirt is or how high a heel is.
 Measure these things, or take pics next to a yard stick.
 Easy peazy.

 What About Shipping?

-As I mentioned, Poshmark will charge your seller a $6.95 flat fee for priority shipping.
+As I mentioned, Poshmark will charge your seller about $7.00 in a flat fee for priority shipping.
 Your responsibility is to print that pre-paid label, attach it to a box, and get it to the post office.

 Poshmark also recommends adding your personal touch to the shipment with tissue paper and a note.
 I do this with all of my shipments.
 Well, unless the item is white.
 I worry about anything getting close to white stuff…